urbanopt/geojson-modelica-translator/docs/input_file_documentation.md

 ### Building Properties

-The building properties for the geojson file can be found in the `Schema` section of this documenation
+The building properties for the geojson file can be found in the `Schema` section of this documentation

 ## System Parameters Schema

-The system parameter properties can be found in the `Schema` section of this documenation
+The system parameter properties can be found in the `Schema` section of this documentation